 Tonkatsu

-Tonkatsu is deep fried pork or chicken cutlet.
-To make this Japanese food at home, cut your pork or chicken up into nice, slim strips.
-Dip them into flour, and then eggs, and then into bread crumbs or panko.
+Tonkatsu is a deep-fried pork or chicken cutlet.
+To make this Japanese food at home, cut your pork or chicken into nice, slim strips.
+Dip them into flour, then eggs, and finally into breadcrumbs or panko.
 Then, deep-fry it.
-You’ll have a nice, crispy pork/chicken cutlet that you can eat ala carte, or with rice or vegetables on the side.
+You’ll have a nice, crispy pork or chicken cutlet that you can eat à la carte, or with rice or vegetables on the side.

 Ramen

-This Japanese food might be difficult to make restaurant-quality ramen at home, but we’ve got to make do in these times.
+This Japanese food might be difficult to make restaurant-quality at home, but there’s no harm in trying!
 Make a broth with either chicken stock or miso paste, and then simply boil ramen noodles in them.
 You can throw in whatever toppings you’d like.
-If you want to make the broth stronger in taste, you can throw in chicken bones or pork bones to bring out the rich and creamy texture you can get in Japanese ramen restaurants
+If you want to make the broth stronger in taste, you can throw in chicken bones or pork bones to bring out the rich and creamy texture you can get in Japanese ramen restaurants.

 Onigiri

 Onigiri are Japanese rice balls, and they are a popular household food for many people in Japan.
-You only need cooked rice and whatever fillings you want your onigiri to have, canned tuna with mayo, minced salmon or even beef.
+You only need cooked rice and whatever fillings you want your onigiri to have, such as canned tuna with mayo, minced salmon, or even beef.

 Once your rice is cooked, add a small amount of vinegar to it so it gets a nice, sticky texture.
 Then, take a small amount and put it into the palm of your hand.
 Put your fillings in the rice, cover it with another palm-full of rice, and mould it until it’s got a nice shape.
 If you have seaweed at home, wrap your onigiri up in it and take a bite.